 Each species of orchid has a growth season – a time of the year when it will naturally bloom.
 If it currently isn't the orchid's growth season, it isn't going to bloom.
 Most orchids, including the Phalaenopsis orchid, will experience the growth of new leaves during the summer months.
 Spikes and flower buds will appear in late fall, and soon after, they will bloom.
 It will continue to bloom until spring.
 The blooming season usually ends around mid-February.

 Check the leaf color

 Check the stems and leaves for signs of dehydration

-If the stems and leaves appear wilted or shriveled, your orchid needs more water.
+Your orchid needs more water if the stems and leaves appear wilted or shriveled.
 You will always need to water more frequently when the orchid is actively blooming.
 During the resting period (when there are no blooms), water your orchid about once per week.
 During the active blooming phase, water it twice per week.

 - Increase watering when you see new shoots and roots appear on your orchid.

 - Too much water can kill an orchid quickly.
 So never allow your orchid to sit in a soggy, water-logged pot.